 With parenting, the focus is often on the children.
 But, parents need support too.
 Parenting can be joyous and overwhelming.
 Know that you are not alone, and no parent is perfect.

-Also, use 211's free and confidential mental health support program, 211 Health Check.
+You can also sign up for 211 Health Check.
 It's a weekly check-in, for as long as you need, with a caring and compassionate person who can help ease your mind of stress and worry and connect you to resources.